oracle/rwloadsim/rwl/src/SOURCES.md

 each file is setup as input for the flex scanner, and the top of the parser is called.
 The traditional "yy" names for flex/bison are replaced by "rwly", so the top entry is e.g. rwlyparse().
+The parser is called recursively e.g. when processing an include file.
 It is important to realize that everything is executed directly as it is being parsed, there is no separate compile and execute steps.
 Anything that is called "directexecution" in the syntax diagram is directly executed during parse and code between run and end is similarly executed directly as end is reached during parse.